nüNERD

 Picture Book (8.5" × 8.5") · Full Color Soft Crayon

-Two boys, born in two faraway lands, who each grew up to do the same astonishing thing: take a crowd of separate, quarreling people and turn them into a single great city.
-The picture book sets Theseus and Romulus side by side so a young child can feel how alike and how different two famous lives can be, and the question underneath the adventure, that the hard part was never the building, it was the people.
-Read aloud and early independent reading.
+Theseus and Romulus grew up an ocean and a few centuries apart, and each did the same astonishing thing: took a crowd of separate, quarreling people and turned them into one great city.
+Setting the two side by side lets a young child feel the question underneath the swords and the monsters, that the hard part was never building the city, it was holding the people together.

 Buy on Amazon